MeryemAk/dRNASeq/README.md

 For more information on how to start, refer to the Standard Operating Procedures of [Nextflow](https://github.com/MeryemAk/dRNASeq/wiki/Standard-Operating-Procedure-for-Nextflow) or the [scripts](https://github.com/MeryemAk/dRNASeq/wiki/Standard-Operating-Procedure-for-scripts).

+## Repository structure
+* `1.data/`: store data in this directory in fastq format
+* `images/`: images used in documentation
+* `misc/`: miscellaneous files (other documenatation relevant to the GitHub repository)
+* `nanocomp/`: Docker file to build nanocomp
+* `nanopack/`: Docker file to build nanopack
+* `reference_genomes/`: store reference genomes and annotation files here.
+Also contains the `create_bacteria_index.sh` script to download bacterial files
+* `scripts/`: contains all script needed to run the pipeline individually
+* `environment.yml`: file used to build the Conda environment
+* `main.nf`: main nextflow script that runs all steps
+* `nextflow.config`: configuration file for main.nf
+* `README.md`: this document

 ## Other remarks
 Each time Nextflow is executed, directories within the work directory are created where the processes run.
 Don't forget to empty this work direcotry regulary.

+## Questions? meryem191101@gmail.com